TFNS/CTFNote/README.md

 #### Requirements

-- The Mattermost bot account needs permissions to create and manage channels
+- The Mattermost bot account needs permissions to create and manage teams and channels
-- The team specified in `MATTERMOST_TEAM_NAME` must exist
+- The bot user must belong to at least one team in Mattermost
 - The Mattermost server must be accessible from the CTFNote API container

 ### Migration